 A leisurely walk to the south is the town of Ynysybwl.
 It’s in the deep gorge of the Clydach, sandwiched between the Cynon and Rhondda Valleys.
 A former mining community, it’s always been more closely linked to Pontypridd than to the Cynon Valley of which it forms a part (for administrative purposes, at least).
-You won’t read about events in Ynysybwl in the Cynon Valley Leader.
+You’ll read about events in Ynysybwl in the Pontypridd Observer, not the Cynon Valley Leader.
 (Although, come to think of it, you won’t read about many events in the Cynon Valley in that particular rag nowadays.)

 I really need to consider the cut-off points of the whole project.
 I’d already decided to draw the southern limit of the area at the M4.
 Then I glanced at the map again and discovered that I’d exclude most of Bridgend.
 Did it really matter?
 After all, the heritage is all north of the motorway.
 Except Ewenny Pottery, Coity Castle, the Ford plant …

 Should I go as far north as Pontneddfechan (where the old Gunpowder Works are surely worth recording)?
 If I do, I’ll have to take in Banwen, Coelbren, Blaengwynfi, and weird places like those.
 How far west do I need to go?
 Neath?
 Swansea?
 Llanelli …?
 How far east …?